Repulsion is available to rent or buy now.

 READ MORE: PSYCHO

 At the time of its release, the film’s choice of topic was remarkable and provocative on many levels.
 Here we have a female killer as the main character, which was unheard of at the time.
-She is strikingly beautiful and innocent-looking, playing with audience perceptions and beliefs.
+She is strikingly beautiful and innocent-looking, playing with the audience’s perceptions and beliefs.
 But when you add to this a revolutionary portrait of human sexuality, or rather the repulsion of it, Polanski’s film becomes something utterly new in the landscape of 60s horror.
-Its female lead, refusing to conform to the standard path of femininity and sexuality portrayed in cinema up to this point.
+Here its female lead refuses to conform to the standard path of femininity and sexuality portrayed in cinema up to this point.

 Repulsion revolutionised the horror genre while subverting audience expectations on many different levels.
 Meanwhile, it took square aim at the sugarcoated, glamour-enriched style of storytelling that had ruled Hollywood in previous decades.
 Here, Polanski leaves the conflict at the heart of his narrative for the audience to ponder, deviating from classical storytelling norms.
 Polanski’s British debut would light the spark of a new style of filmmaking, one that would come to define the 1960s, 1970s and beyond.